nberger/showoff/flying-cljs/flying/02_clojurescript.md

 * Also list, set, queue, etc.

-* Persistent: Implemented as trees.
+* Persistent: Implemented as tries.
 New versions share structure with old

 Example: